is0392hr/catkin_ws3/README.md

 # catkin_ws3
-Move catkin_ws and ROS_catkin_ws to your home directory.
+Move catkin_ws and ROS_catkin_ws to your home directory..
 If you have installed ROS before then run followings:
 ### ensure there are no ros packages
 ```